nolawnchairs/js-logger/README.md

 })
 ```

-You can of course add custom configuration to any Feature Logger you create, which will override the default confugration
+You can of course add custom configuration to any Feature Logger you create, which will override the default confugration.

 ---
 ### `enum` LogLevel